Cartman's Incredible Gift

-"Cartman's Incredible Gift" is episode 124 of the Comedy Central series South Park.
-It originally aired December 8, 2004 as part of the series' eighth season.
+"Cartman's Incredible Gift" is the thirteenth episode in the eighth season of the American animated television series South Park.
+The 124th episode overall, it originally aired on Comedy Central in the United States on December 8, 2004.
 In the episode, local police become convinced that Eric Cartman has psychic abilities, which Cartman exploits for personal gain, much to the ire of Kyle Broflovski, other psychic detectives, and the true serial killer behind a series of murders that Cartman falsely attributes to others.

 The episode's story continues South Park's critical view of psychics, previously seen in the episode "The Biggest Douche in the Universe", while also acting as a parody of several films, including Red Dragon, The Gift, and The Dead Zone.

-Though a minor part of the episode, it marks the last appearance of the seldom-seen South Park Elementary school bus driver Mrs. Veronica Crabtree.
+Though a minor part of the episode, it marks the last appearance of the rarely-seen South Park Elementary school bus driver Mrs. Veronica Crabtree.

 Plot

 Cartman attempts to fly by jumping off of his roof with cardboard wings attached to his arms, to which only Kyle roots for knowing what's going to happen while everyone else is against it.
 He emerges from a brief coma in the hospital, where he shares a room with a victim of a serial killer who cuts off his victims' left hands.
 When Cartman makes a lucky guess and manages to deduce some obvious routine things, like the food the hospital is serving, a gullible local police detective, Sergeant Yates, believes that Cartman has developed psychic powers.
-Cartman plays along and is taken to the scene of one of the murders.
-Where Yates asks him if he is "seeing anything" Cartman closes his eyes and vocalizes his cravings for ice cream and Oreo cookies, prompting Yates to arrest ice cream shop owner Tom Johannsen with extreme brutality.
+Cartman plays along and is taken to a murder scene, where Yates asks him if he is "seeing anything".
+Cartman closes his eyes and vocalizes his cravings for ice cream and Oreo cookies, prompting Yates to arrest ice cream shop owner Tom Johannsen with extreme brutality.
 Cartman receives a cash reward.

 At school, Kyle angrily confronts Cartman over his fraudulent psychic abilities, but Cartman defiantly insists that he has such powers, and convinces the other frightened school children of this, though not Kyle, Stan, and Kenny.
-The left-hand murders resume, but instead of realizing his mistake, Yates rationalizes that these are copycat killings.
+The murders resume, but instead of realizing his mistake, Yates rationalizes that these are copycat killings.
 At the next crime scene, the boys meet a disturbed man named Michael Deets who is quite obviously the murderer, but Yates refuses to listen to Kyle's pleas, focusing instead on Cartman's fake visions.

 Cartman's involvement in the case makes him famous, resulting in a visit from a group of "psychic detectives" who demand he join their group and pay a fee.
 Cartman laughs off their pretensions, resulting in a "psychic battle" in which the "detectives" indulge in the same histrionics as Cartman, terrifying his mother.
 Failing to intimidate Cartman, the psychics leave with a threat of class action lawsuit.
 Cartman solves this problem by telling Sergeant Yates that the group is behind the copycat murders, leading the members of the group to be arrested, beaten, and in one case, fatally shot.